 Hang on!
 To avoid shorts, the battery has to be disconnected.
 Watch how in this sweet video (just disconnect the negative pole).

-Run the cable through the drilled bolt, reconnect each wire to the connector, screw the swivel, reconnect the battery: NICE.
+Run the cable through the drilled bolt, reconnect each wire to the connector, screw the swivel, and reconnect the battery: NICE.

 The seat will now be bolted to the swivel.
 Again, no luck, we had to elongate one hole because the pattern did not match…

-The swivel raised the seat up to about 1.85 inches.
+The swivel seat raised the seat up to about 1.85 inches.
 It is noticeable, but we’ll get used to it.